Belzenef/DevLogTP7/README.md

 # DevLogTP7
-Groupe : LBATH Hanâ - JACQUEMET Elise - VANEL Guillaume
+Group n°9 : LBATH Hanâ - JACQUEMET Elise - VANEL Guillaume

-Implémentation d'une classe de type String
+Implementing a string class.
-Notre dépôt contient les fichiers .h et .cpp de la classe, ainsi que les trois fichiers .cpp ayant servi à réaliser nos tests.
+Our deposit contains the .h and .cpp files of the string class, as well as the three .cpp files we used for our tests.

-la documentation officielel est disponible sur : http://www.cplusplus.com/reference/string/string/
+The official documentation can be found here : http://www.cplusplus.com/reference/string/string/